Agent-Coder/MKS22X-FinalProject/README.md

 ## Day 20 Doomsday 6/5/19
 :doughnut:
 - Finished the project!
 Hoping we did not miss to fix a bug/error after countless hours of debugging and testing

+## Notes:
+- This project would not be possible with [Spriters-Resource.com](https://www.spriters-resource.com/ds_dsi/pokemonmysterydungeonexplorersoftimedarkness/), where we got most/all of our sprites from for this project.
+Sprites are originally from the Pokemon Mystery Dungeon games
+- Branches were works in progress and do not contain the functional game.
+A lot of experimental stuff can be found in the branches.
+However, only the master branch contains the full and functional game.
+- LevelEditor/SPRITES folder contains all of the sprites used in this project! (though some sprites aren't used because of changes in plans)